top of page

 • 1 min read

 Have you used DTF fluorescent ink before?
-If not, then you need to know some useful facts about DTF fluorescent:
+If not, here are some important points:

-- Fluorescent ink is typically less viscous than standard DTF ink
+• Fluorescent ink is usually less viscous than standard DTF ink.

-- Fluorescent inks are semi-transparent, so their colour strength is weaker than ordinary ink
+• Fluorescent inks are semi-transparent, so their colours are weaker than ordinary inks.

 In the light